-Taking a few steps beyond booster club fundraising 101, let’s expand on the fundraising ideas and plethora of options to raise money for your booster club.
+Booster Club Fundraising is a popular way to gain much needed funds for your school sports teams.
+Taking a few steps beyond booster club fundraising 101, let’s expand on the fundraising ideas and plethora of options to raise money for your school’s booster club.
 Here are 25 great booster club fundraising ideas that you may discuss with your club and take to new heights.

 Host an Event or Tournament

-A couple of fun booster club fundraising ideas are events and tournaments.
-They raise money successfully and involve a bit more planning to execute from start to finish.
+Sporting events and tournaments can be fun booster club fundraising ideas.
+They generally raise money successfully (after all, you know that your audience are sports fans) but involve a bit more planning to execute from start to finish.
 The greatest aspects that require planning for this type of fundraiser are often the event logistics themselves, and sponsorship acquisition to make participation more appealing.

 1. Golf Tournaments